tye50/MotorLab/README.md

 Using the **Motor Functions** given above, and all the Java knowledge learned (data types, variables, operators, if's and conditionals), complete these challenges within the brackets for a given function.
 They can be found in the [DriveFunctions.java](src/main/java/com/stuypulse/robot/commands/DriveFunctions.java) file.

-Each of these functions will run continuously, so you do **NOT** need loops to run these functions.
+What you code will be run continuously, so you do **NOT** need loops to run these functions.
 That is handled for you.

 <details><summary>Driving</summary><br>
 Simply get your romi to drive straight!
 No need to stop it.